Pendrag00n/Packup/README.md

 LIGHTWEIGHT BACKUP TOOL INTENDED TO BE RUN BY CRON (CAN ALSO BE RUN MANUALLY)

 ## USAGE
+Running manually
-* If being run manually, modify the variables inside the script according to your needs and execute:
+- Modify the variables inside the script according to your needs and execute:
 `sudo bash packup.sh`

-or
+- Running from cron

-* Store the script (alongside *.ales.txt* if needed) inside a folder used for cron scripts (or dont), for example, */usr/scripts/*.
+* Store the script (alongside *ales.txt* if needed for remote backups) inside a folder used for cron scripts (or dont), for example, */usr/scripts/*.
 * Modify the variables inside the script according to your needs.
 * Open root's crontab by running `sudo crontab -e` (Running this as another user WILL cause the backup to fail due to permissions issues).
 * Configure the scheduled job to run the script.
 For example: